How discipline shapes the meaning of value creation in higher education; implications for enterprise, entrepreneurship and employability.

 Dr Lucy Hatt leads modules on Innovation, Change and Enterprise at NUBS and researches enterprise and entrepreneurship, including threshold concepts in entrepreneurial thinking.

-• Dr Jane Nolan, Newcastle University
+• Jane Nolan, Newcastle University

 Senior Lecturer in Music Enterprise, International Centre for Music Studies, School of Arts and Culture